How do I change my station name?

 You can only set up your Hub through the iOS or Android applications.
 Although, some BlackBerry devices can run Android apps.
 If this isn't an option or if you have a Windows phone, try using a friend's or family member's iOS or Android device for the setup process.
 Once the Hub and devices are setup and configured to WiFi, you can access the data anywhere on the web.

-What is the wireless range of the devices?
+What is the wireless range of the Tempest device?

 How frequently are measurements reported by the sensors?

 All values are reported on a one-minute average cycle.
 Lightning strikes are instantaneously reported upon detection.
-The ultrasonic anemometer in SKY and Tempest samples the wind every 3 seconds and sends an average of wind speed & direction to the Hub.
-The haptic rain sensor in SKY and Tempest also reports instantaneous rain start events when more than 5 seconds of continuous rain occurs.
+The haptic rain sensor also reports instantaneous rain start events when more than 5 seconds of continuous rain occurs.
+The ultrasonic anemometer samples the wind every 3 seconds and sends an average of wind speed & direction to the Hub.

 More on wind sampling...